 - Course leads and new faculty must attend a training session with a Kaplan Nurse Educator.

 - Course leads must attend an annual update of “Kaplan Live” session organized by and held at the School of Nursing.
 The review session will be led by a Kaplan Nurse Educator.
 Course leads may also set up a personal online review session with a Kaplan Nurse Educator in lieu of attending the live course.

 - Provide incoming nursing students with an introduction to Kaplan with a presentation by Kaplan Nurse Educator.

-- Provide student with SON policy for Standardized Testing and Interactive Learning System.
+- Provide students with SON policy for Standardized Testing and Interactive Learning System.

-- Brief intro to NCLEX.
-Emphasize it is an individual exam, computerized, multiple question formats, math calculations using online screen, test of content knowledge and critical thinking.
+- Provide a brief introduction to NCLEX.
+Emphasize it is an individual exam, computerized, multiple question formats, and math calculations using an online screen, that tests content knowledge and critical thinking.